 There are several countries that are eligible for visa on arrival including the countries of Europe, USA, Australia, Singapore, Japan, Russia, China, Canada, South Korea and some Middle Eastern countries.
 If you’re travelling overland, you can now get a visa on arrival at the land border as well as at the airport.
 Check out my quick guide for getting a Visa on Arrival at Dhaka airport.

 In theory, if you are coming from a country with a Bangladeshi embassy then you’re supposed to get one there but in reality, this may not be a problem.
-If you want to apply in advance, then find the visa application form on the Bangladesh immigration website here.
+If you want to apply in advance, then find the visa application form on the Bangladesh immigration website.

-Dhaka isn’t great for budget accommodation and most of the hotels are in Gulshan, which is the more affluent area of the capital, complete with shopping malls, fast food chains and fancy restaurants.
+Dhaka isn’t great for budget accommodation and most of the hotels are in Gulshan, which is the more affluent area of the capital.
+It is complete with shopping malls, fast food chains and fancy restaurants.
 Foreigners generally aren’t allowed in the very cheap accommodation near the old town.

 If you’re on a budget, you can get good food and snacks from the supermarkets in Gulshan and if you want to spend more then there are several fast food joints as well as more high-end restaurants and bakeries.
 Street food vendors sell tea and curries as well as parathas for breakfast.
 Check out this guide to Bangladeshi food to see what you need to look out for.